vigji/mootlib/README.md

 - Access historical market data and probabilities
 - Compare questions using semantic similarity
 - Automatic caching and data management
+- Direct access to market data and embeddings

 ## Installation